abdrahmansoltan/Learning-Notes/Frontend/JavaScript/4-ASYNC.md

 // expected output: "two"
 ```

+- When to use it?
+  - When you want to run multiple promises in parallel and take the result of the first one. e.g. slow network requests, and you want to show the result of the first request that comes back.

 ---

 #### `Promise.any()`

-Similar to Promise.race, but waits only for the first fulfilled promise and gets its result.
-If all of the given promises are rejected, then the returned promise is rejected with `AggregateError`
+Similar to `Promise.all`, but waits only for the **first fulfilled** promise and gets its result and ignores the rejected promises (even if the rejected promise is the fastest one).

 - takes an iterable of Promise objects.
 It returns a single promise that resolves as soon as **any of the promises in the iterable fulfills**